 After a moment, the voice in the next cell piped up again.
-"I know he wasn't no fraud, your detective bloke…all of us on the street, we all knew it."
+"I know he weren't no fraud, your detective bloke…all of us on the street, we all knew it."

 John sat for a moment, absorbing this statement.
-Finally, he spoke just loud enough to be heard over the motor.
+Finally, he spoke just loudly enough to be heard over the motor.

 "I'll call you 'Doc,'" the voice called back cheerfully.
 "You can call me 'Wiggy.'"

 For the first time in days, John managed a smile.
 It was small and fleeting, but it was genuine.

 The hours following his arrival at Frankland were a blur.

 They were taken from the sweatbox one at a time to the induction wing.
 Wiggins went before John.
 As the younger man stood to exit his cell, he murmured in a low voice, quickly, so only John could hear him.